Maurice Smith UFC Hall Of Fame Fighter

-With the UFC recently announcing Smith as the latest entrance into their prestigious Hall of Fame during this year’s international fight week, we give the man known simply as ‘Mo’ the MMA Intrigue treatment.
+With the UFC recently announcing Smith as the latest entry into their prestigious Hall of Fame, during this year’s international fight week.
+We give the man known simply as ‘Mo’ the MMA Intrigue treatment.

 The First UFC Appearance Of Maurice Smith